GovTechSG/techpass-user-docs/docs/support/account.md

 Step 2 to 4 will help you set up the authenticator app for WOG account.

 Follow these instructions if you got problems with steps 2 to 4.
-1. Access [https://myaccount.microsoft.com](https://myaccount.microsoft.com) via your GSIB machine.
+1. Access [https://myaccount.microsoft.com](https://myaccount.microsoft.com) via your non-SE GSIB machine.
    ![myaccount_microsoft](../assets/support/myaccountsMicrosoft.jpg)
 2. Access **Security info**, you may be prompted to Approve/enter MFA code for another sign in request
    ![mfa_microsoft](../assets/support/mfaMicrosoft.jpg)